Frequently Asked Questions About Cleft Lip And Cleft Palate

 In speech therapy, your child will receive a thorough evaluation.

-It’s possible that your baby with a cleft lip or cleft palate may also suffer from velopharyngeal insufficiency (VPD).
+It’s possible that your baby with a cleft lip or cleft palate may also have a condition called velopharyngeal insufficiency (VPD).

 Your speech therapist will check your child’s resonance and airflow (or air pressure).